Thomas S. Ferguson

 Thomas Shelburne Ferguson (born December 14, 1929) is an American mathematician and statistician.
 He is a professor emeritus of mathematics and statistics at the University of California, Los Angeles.

 Education and career

 Ferguson was born in Oakland, California and was raised nearby in Alameda, California.
 He majored in mathematics at the University of California, Berkeley, and completed his Ph.D. there in 1956.
 His dissertation had two separately-titled parts, On Existence of Linear Regression in Linear Structural Relations and A Method of Generating Best Asymptotically Normal Estimates with Application to the Estimation of Bacterial Densities; it was supervised by Lucien Le Cam.

 After another year teaching at Berkeley, he moved to the University of California, Los Angeles in 1957.
+He was the supervisor of numerous doctorates.